 - Art works should measure at most approximately 3 ft by 3 ft.
 Anything larger may not be able to be displayed due to space constraints.

 - Pieces should be dropped off in the meeting room on Saturday, August 26th.

 - The show goes from Tuesday, August 29th to Saturday, September 2nd.
 A reception will be held on Saturday, September 2nd at 2 p.m.
 The art show will be available during the hours the library is open.

 - Registration closes on Tuesday, August 22nd.
 CLICK HERE TO REGISTER

 The Mattapoisett Sustainability Partnership is hosting this show in an effort to bring awareness to recycling and waste issues.
 The Partnership meets one Saturday per month; please check the calendar for current meeting dates.
 For more information about this show or the Partnership, please contact the Library Director at firstname.lastname@example.org or call 508.758.4171.

 Tips and Tricks to be your most sustainable self!

-Check out our "Start Locally, Live Sustainably" book display!
-This is where you can find all of our newest books on climate change, the environment, and living sustainably.
+Check out our "Start Locally, Live Sustainably" collection!
+We have added lots of new materials on climate change, the environment, and living sustainably.

 Always shut off lights and electronics when leaving a room.
 You will conserve energy and save money!